Arizona's Big-City Destination

 METRO Light Rail and bus fares are $2 per ride, $4 for an all-day pass or $20 for a 7-day pass; an additional $1.25 is charged for Express/RAPID.
 Self-serve ticket machines located at all stations accept cash and credit cards.
 The light rail operates 4:30 a.m.-midnight, with extended hours on Friday and Saturday.
 More information and printed route maps are available at downtown's Central Station (300 N. Central Ave.), or by phoning (602) 253-5000.

-EssentialsTouch scarlet cactus fruit and watch butterflies touch down on wildflowers and giant saguaro cacti at the Desert Botanical Garden (1201 N. Galvin Pkwy.), where you'll find plenty of Sonoran Desert wonders to admire.
+What to Do in PhoenixTouch scarlet cactus fruit and watch butterflies settle on wildflowers and giant saguaro cacti at the Desert Botanical Garden (1201 N. Galvin Pkwy.), where you'll find plenty of Sonoran Desert wonders to admire during your vacation.

-Hike to the summit of Camelback Mountain, the double-humped peak that soars above Paradise Valley and Arcadia.
+Hike up Camelback Mountain, the double-humped peak that soars above Paradise Valley and Arcadia.
 A strenuous trail beginning in Echo Canyon Recreation Area (4925 E. McDonald Dr.) is called—for good reason—the “Scenic Stairmaster.”
-This is no casual amble.
 At the top, scan the spectacular panorama of metropolitan Phoenix and the Sonoran Desert beyond.

 Pamper yourself in one of the spa capitals of the world.
 Walking through the tranquil lobby of the Arizona Biltmore, A Waldorf Astoria Resort (2400 E. Missouri Ave.)—with architecture inspired by Frank Lloyd Wright—is a great way to begin your luxurious experience.
-At the spa, delight in a massage with warm basalt stones.
+At the spa, delight in a massage with warm basalt stones, and enjoy other fun things to do.

 Be a cowpoke for a day and ride a horse through Sonoran Desert country.
-In the foothills of South Mountain Park (main entrance at 109019 S. Central Ave.) you can trot and canter along more than 40 miles of trails.
-Hire horses and guides through Ponderosa Stables (10215 S. Central Ave.), or contact the Greater Phoenix Convention and Visitors Bureau.
+In the foothills of South Mountain Park (109019 S. Central Ave.) you can trot and canter along more than 40 miles of trails.
+Hire horses and guides through Ponderosa Stables (10215 S. Central Ave.).

 “Batter up!”
 If it's late February or March, catch spring training with Major League Baseball's Cactus League.
 In the autumn, check out the Arizona Fall League, a proving ground for Major League farm teams.
-Phoenix is a hot place for sports—this is the hometown of the NBA Suns, NHL Coyotes, NFL Cardinals and MLB Diamondbacks.
+Phoenix has plenty of interesting things to do for sports fans—this is the hometown of the NBA Suns, NHL Coyotes, NFL Cardinals and MLB Diamondbacks.

 Hear bells at Cosanti (6433 E. Doubletree Ranch Rd.) in Paradise Valley.
 Paolo Soleri, an architect, sculptor and protégé of Frank Lloyd Wright, founded this site to further his organically inspired architecture.
-An hour north of Phoenix in Mayer is Soleri's experimental community, Arcosanti (13555 S. Cross L Rd.), where you can observe his distinctive spiraling, swooping edifices—there aren't any box-shaped buildings here.
+An hour north of Phoenix in Mayer is Soleri's experimental community, Arcosanti (13555 S. Cross L Rd.), where you can see his distinctive spiraling, swooping buildings.

 Fans of G.I.
 Joe and antique dolls alike should head to the Arizona Doll and Toy Museum (5847 W. Myrtle Ave.).
 There are figurines and even a classroom filled with porcelain students.
 Meanwhile, parents should get a kick out of seeing toys they recognize, such as a rare Vinyl Cape Jawa from “Star Wars.”